 The tradition of wearing the white gown is not a norm for all Christians.
 For instance, the Christians in India substitute the wedding gown for a white saree (A long garment wrapped around the body).
 By doing this they recognize the symbolic significance of white, but also incorporate their local traditions.
 However, white wedding gowns are becoming more common in India, especially within the affluent Christian families.

 White Wedding Gown Styles

-When buying a wedding gown there are numerous styles and designs to choose from.
+When buying a wedding gown there are numerous styles and designs to choose from (see these, for example).
 Gowns are selected not only in terms of design, style, and material, but also on the basis of their size, shape, and fit.

 While some gowns can be worn by all women, others are specially designed for women of specific body types.
 It is crucial to choose the appropriate gown that accentuates one’s features.
 This is why it takes several months and plenty of trips to the designer, to get the perfect, dream gown.